costajob/app-servers/README.md

 I am still exploring GO, but as far as i've gone i am pretty happy with it.

 ### Java
-[Java](http://www.oracle.com/technetwork/java/javase/downloads/jre7-downloads-1880261.html) JDK 7 Ubuntu deafult is used.
+[Java](http://www.oracle.com/technetwork/java/javase/downloads/jre7-downloads-1880261.html) 7 Ubuntu's deafult JDK is used.
-I get two SUN certifications back to 2006 and experienced the more i delve into Java the less i like it (read conclusions).
+I get two SUN certifications back to 2006 and found out the more i delved into Java the less i liked it (read conclusions).
 Said that, ignoring Java on this comparison is not an option: Java is the most used language in the world (2015) and some smart folks have invested on it since twenty years.

 ## Benchmarks